Vision+X: A Survey on Multimodal Learning in the Light of Data: Introduction

-The overall structure of the paper is as follows: In Section~\ref{sec:data}, we first provide an analysis in terms of data characteristics for different modalities including vision, audio, text, and motion representations.
-Next, we introduce multimodal datasets including the modalities attributes and their applicable multimodal downstream tasks in Section~\ref{sec:dataset}.
-We then proceed to present the multimodal representation learning in Section~\ref{sec:representation}, sub-categorized mainly by their learning settings.
-In Section~\ref{sec:discriminative} and~\ref{sec:generative}, we present concrete multimodal applications with discriminative and generative tasks, respectively.
-In addition to the task-wise and technical introduction, we also make extra efforts by connecting the existing literature with their data characteristics as mentioned in Section~\ref{sec:data}, revealing which data attribute is handled and addressed in specific methods and models.
-The above revisit forms the basis for our discussions on the existing challenges and possible future directions in Section~\ref{sec:future}.
-Section~\ref{sec:conclusion} includes final remarks and conclusions.
-The main structure is also illustrated in Fig.~\ref{fig:structure}.
+The overall structure of the paper, illustrated in Fig.~\ref{fig:structure}, is as follows: In Sec.~\ref{sec:data}, we first provide an analysis in terms of data characteristics for different modalities with a focus on vision, audio, and text.
+Next, we explore the multimodal representation learning in Sec.~\ref{sec:representation}, sub-categorized by the current popular model architectures and different learning settings.
+In Sec.~\ref{sec:discriminative} and~\ref{sec:generative}, we present concrete multimodal applications with discriminative and generative tasks, respectively.
+In addition to the task-wise and technical introduction, we also make extra efforts by connecting the existing literature with their data characteristics as mentioned in Sec.~\ref{sec:data}, revealing which data attribute is handled and addressed in specific methods and models.
+The above revisit forms the basis for our discussions on the existing challenges and possible future directions in Sec.~\ref{sec:future}.
+Sec.~\ref{sec:conclusion} includes final remarks and conclusions.